Advanced melanoma means that the melanoma has spread from where it started to another part of the body. This can cause symptoms.

 There are many different painkillers and ways of taking them.
 Your doctor and nurse can help you to be pain free most of the time.

 You and your friends or relatives can do things to help reduce the pain.
-Complementary therapies such as relaxation and massage can help.
+Complementary therapies such as relaxation and massage may help.

 Tiredness is a common symptom of advanced cancer.
 It can feel a bit overwhelming and as though you don’t have any energy.